Skip to content

 Dec 8, 2022 | Pratirodh Bureau

-Iran has been rocked by protests since the September 16 death of 22-year-old Mahsa Amini, who died after being detained by the country's morality police (Image: PTI)
+Iran has been rocked by protests since the September 16, 2022 death of Mahsa Amini, who died after being detained by the country's morality police (Image: PTI)

 Iran said on Thursday it has executed a prisoner convicted for a crime allegedly committed during the country’s ongoing nationwide protests, the first such death penalty carried out by Tehran.